 Montréal (Québec) H3K 1G6

-A User who seeks to exercise his/her data protection rights referred to in Section 12, in respect of Personal Information stored or processed by Workleap on behalf of a Customer (typically the User’s employer), must direct his/her query to such Instructor, as being the data controller.
-If Workleap receives such User’s request to exercise his/her data protection rights referred to in Section 12 (including for access to or correction of Personal Information), Workleap shall redirect the User to the Instructor and, upon request from the Instructor, shall assist the Instructor responding to such request, if applicable.
+A User who seeks to exercise his/her data protection rights referred to in Section 12, in respect of Personal Information stored or processed by Workleap on behalf of a Customer (typically the User’s employer), must direct his/her query to such Customer, as being the data controller.
+If Workleap receives such User’s request to exercise his/her data protection rights referred to in Section 12 (including for access to or correction of Personal Information), Workleap shall redirect the User to Customer and, upon request from Customer, shall assist Customer in responding to such request, if applicable.

 Our Data Protection Officer will attempt to respond to your request within the legally applicable timeframe, and in any case no later than 30 days after receipt of such request.
 We will advise you in writing of our response to your request.
 Should we refuse to grant your request, we will inform you of the legal reason of our refusal, and we will apprise you of remedies available to you and of the time limit for exercising them.

 Should you be unsatisfied with the outcome of your request, you may lodge a complaint with Workleap’s supervisory authority, the Commission d’accès à l’information (https://www.cai.gouv.qc.ca/a-propos/nous-joindre/).